conveyal/scenario-editor/docs/edit-scenario/usage.md

 ### From shapefiles

 In general, it is best to create all modifications directly in Conveyal Analysis as it allows full control over all aspects of transit network design.
 However on occasion it may be desirable to import modifications from a [shapefile](https://en.wikipedia.org/wiki/Shapefile).
-If you have a shapefile containing route geometries, you can upload it to Conveyal Analysis and have it turned into a set of :ref:`add_trip_pattern` modifications.
+If you have a shapefile containing route geometries, you can upload it to Conveyal Analysis and have it turned into a set of [add trip pattern](./modifications.md#add-trip-pattern) modifications.
 Your shapefile will need attributes (columns) for each line's:
 * name (e.g. route id)
 * approximate headway in minutes
 * approximate speed in kmph